01-edu/public/subjects/molecules-cells/README.md

  A  -  U
 ```

-Each strand must be represented as upper case string, without spaces, ex: `'ATCG'` is a valid DNA strand.
+Each strand must be represented as upper case `string`, without spaces, eg: `"ATCG"` is a valid DNA strand.